Employee and Employer Responsibilities During Workers’ Compensation Claims

 If You Reach Maximum Recovery

-Your Employer’s Responsibilities: Pay permanent disability benefits and request an Employer/Respondent Exam,
+- Your Employer’s Responsibilities: Pay permanent disability benefits and request an Employer/Respondent Exam, if necessary.

 If Your Benefits Cease

-Your Employer’s Responsibilities: Pay discretionary benefits, if granted.
-Continue paying employee’s
+- Your Employer’s Responsibilities: Pay discretionary benefits, if granted.
+Continue paying employee’s medical bills.

 Trust Our Experience